 After more research and interviews, it became clear that Co-Pilot and VR Buyer have more similarities and can be merged into one Persona:

 When VR Oxygen started getting proposals from game studios and finding similarities, one more Persona was formed – Game Studio:

 As a result, the current Personas are: World Changer, VR Buyer, VR Discoverer, VR Enthusiast, Game Studio.
 Assuming that VR Discoverer and VR Enthusiast may merge in the future, but for now decided to keep them separatly due to various differences in behavior.
 Personas research and adjustments to be continued.

 To better understand the mental models of the people, to discover how people understand and conceptualize the information and where they expect to find it, I run a card sorting.

-1. Website structure and navigation, content structure (expos, in-person).
+1. Website structure and navigation, content structure (expos, in-person, open card sort).
 15 participant took part at the workshop, where they sorted all the content of the website into groups, then they titled these groups.

 2. Similar task was done to categorize game types and genres – with 10 people via Optimal Workshop and 5 people during an in-person moderated card sort.

 The list of genres and types was created beforehand after reasearching the existing VR content distribution platforms, as well as brainstorming based on the customer reaserch and discovered needs.
 Type (e.g., 360° video, animated film...), category (e.g., education, travel...), genre (e.g., action, simulation...).
 During the session the participnts could remove some of the cards.
 Most of the people guessed that categories such as travel, education..., are common throughout the variety of diferent types and genres, and sorted types and genres.

 Based on the results – the way people sorted the cards, the follwoing 3 categories were created for games/ experiences section: Gaming, Non-Gaming and All.